MrFriendCS/MrFriendCS.github.io/n5-cs/sdd/N5-SDD-Homework/README.md

 ## Task

 Implement a solution that matches the design shown below.
+Fours hours of homework is enough for a single day.

 ### Top Level Design (Stucture diagram)